U.S. Route 25 in Georgia: 1930s

 By 1932, US 341/SR 27 were paved in Glynn County.
 Also, SR 73 was designated from Clayton to an intersection with SR 26 southwest of Statesboro, approximately where I-16 is today.
 Farther to the north-northwest, US 25 was designated from Hopeulikit to Augusta, and US 25/SR 21 were paved from Waynesboro to Augusta.
 That January, the positions of SR 26 and SR 46 were swapped.
-In April, SR 23's Ludowici–Darien segment was redesignated as part of SR 99; SR 23 was re-routed along SR 38 between Jesup and Ludowici.
+In April, SR 23's Ludowici–Darien segment was redesignated as part of SR 99; SR 23 was rerouted along SR 38 between Jesup and Ludowici.
 By May 1933, that Jesup–Ludowici segment of SR 23/SR 38 was paved.
 In May, US 25/SR 21 were paved from Millen to just north of the Jenkins–Burke county line.
 In July, SR 23 was paved from the Long–Tattnall county line to Glennville.
 In late 1934, SR 73 was extended southward from Claxton to Glennville.
 A vert short stretch of SR 46 south of Statesboro was paved.
 US 25/SR 67 was paved from just southeast of the SR 23 intersection south-southwest of Millen and into that town.
 Between June and October 1935, US 25/SR 21 was paved between the Jenkins–Burke county line and Waynesboro.
 At the end of that year, nearly half of US 341/SR 27, between the Glynn–Wayne county line and Jesup, was paved.
 In mid-to-late 1936, SR 46 was paved from the SR 73 intersection southwest of Statesboro into the city.
 About one year later, all of US 341/SR 27 between Brunswick and Jesup were paved.
 Also, a short stretch of SR 23 northwest of Ludowici was paved.
 In August 1938, all of SR 23 between Ludowici and Glennville was paved.
 By mid-1939, US 25 was designated along US 341/SR 27 between Sterling (and perhaps Brunswick) and Jesup.
 It was also designated along SR 23 between Ludowici and Glennville and along SR 73 between Claxton and the intersection with SR 46, southwest of Statesboro.
 It is unclear whether it was designated along the stretches of roadway in between those.